Yuhan-Fei/SMRTnet/README.md

 <p align="center"><img src="figs/demo2.png" width=100% /></p>

 ### :diamonds: Inference
-For inference data (the same format as the *.tsv file used in [Datasets](#datasets)) using the 5 models from 5-fold cross-validation (CV) based on ensemble scoring strategy
+SMRTnet uses an ensemble scoring strategy to make prediction based on the 5 models from 5-fold cross-validation (CV)
 <p align="center"><img src="figs/scoring.png" width=100% /></p>

 You can run the inference using: